ehsansaleh/code_dcf/README.md

 # Firth Bias Reduction in Few-shot Distribution Calibration
 This sub-directory contains the experiments in which Firth bias reduction from our paper [On the Importance of Firth Bias Reduction in Few-Shot Classification](https://openreview.net/pdf?id=DNRADop4ksB) is applied to the recent State-of-the-Art [Distribution Calibration (DC)](https://openreview.net/pdf?id=JWOiYxMG92s) method in few-shot classification.
+This is one of the three code repositories of our paper, and is a sub-module of the the main ["Firth Bias Reduction in Few-Shot Learning" repository](https://github.com/ehsansaleh/firth_bias_reduction).

 <details open>
 <summary><h2>Check Out Our GPU Implementation of the DC Method</h2></summary>